PMP Certification Training

 Setting realistic goals and milestones is one of the most critical aspects of your project plan.
 If you set unrealistic goals, you’ll likely find yourself falling behind schedule and over budget.
 Likewise, if you put too many milestones, your project will become bogged down in details, and you’ll miss the big picture.

-Another important aspect of your project plan is to create a realistic budget.
-If you don’t adequately budget for your project, you’ll find yourself scrambling to find the funds to keep the project on track.
+Another important aspect of your project plan is creating a realistic budget.
+If you don’t adequately budget for your project, you’ll find yourself scrambling to find the funds to keep it on track.

 Example: